 A few weeks later, Mary moved in with Cassie and Jim.
 She helped around the house and loved Cassie like her own daughter.

-The two chipped teacups and mix-matched saucers, now sit in the china cupboard, waiting for visitors who might need to hear a story that might change a life.
+The two chipped teacups and mix-matched saucers, now sit in the china cupboard, waiting for visitors who need to hear a story that might change a life.